JustinAMason/Prepaware/README.md

 	* A gulp-sass plugin exists and is expected to be used.
 	* (Point value specified by rubric)

+* (1 point) Web Fonts via Sass (NEW)
+	* Google Web Fonts provides a large number of fonts available for use to anyone with the desire to use them.
+	* Sass provides an opportunity for the efficient importing of desired web fonts.
+	* A sass-web-fonts module exists (via NPM) and has been used.
+	* This module appears to be very straightforward and simple to apply

+"allow easy, efficient usage of Google Web Fonts.

 * (1 point) Auto-Incrementing
 	* Auto-incrementing is a concept that would ensure a unique identifier for every document in a collection (note: ObjectID already does that, but potentially asking the user to remember/re-type such a long string may not be feasible).
 	* Auto-incrementing would allow for the formation of a unique ID for every grocery item in the database, and can provide a solution for easy ingredient insertion when a user is creating a recipe.